 The “C” You In The Major Leagues Foundation is a component fund of the Servant Foundation DBA The Signatry.

-“C” You In The Major Leagues strives to provide hope and support to children and families as we use baseball to reach, teach, and develop future character-driven leaders.
+“C” You In The Major Leagues strives to provide mentoring and life-skill development for high school students, while giving hope and support to children and families in crisis.

 Our vision is to develop leadership programs that will inspire kids, help families in crisis, promote education, and support faith-based programs and ministries.